asmsaiff/tutor-bkash/readme.txt

 = Features =

-* Supports both one-time and subscription course payments (Subscription payment will require to initiate and authorize the transaction due to tokenized checkout limitations)
+* Supports both one-time and subscription course payments
 * Uses bKash Tokenized Checkout for secure transactions
 * Includes Sandbox and Live modes for testing and real payments
 * IPN integration for automatic payment and order updates